LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 ### Performance Testing
 Java - Locust script written in python. \

-### REST
-REST - based on HTTP. use HTTP verbs. representation of a resource.
-HATEOAS (Hypertext As The Engine Of Application State)

-Drawbacks of HTTP:
-Only for request-response.
-Not for notifications.
-Interface Definition: RAML and swagger.

-### Web sockets
-Are bidrectional.
-Are full duplex.
-Single TCP connection  - Initial HTTP request, upgrade to socket connection

 ### Restrict concurrent access to a session
 Check when multiple tabs are opened in abrowser how sessionIds are created?